Aikido

-Aikido Attack, our AI pentest product, found a WebSocket hijacking vulnerability in Storybook's dev server that can lead to persistent XSS, remote code execution, and, in the worst case, supply chain compromise.
-Storybook's WebSocket server has no authentication or access control, so if the dev server is publicly accessible, an attacker can exploit this without any user interaction at all.
-In the more common local setup, a developer just has to visit the wrong website while Storybook is running.
+Aikido Attack, our AI pentest product, found a WebSocket hijacking vulnerability in Storybook's dev server that can lead to persistent XSS and remote code execution.
+If unnoticed, the payload could end up in version control, the CI/CD pipeline and the production build of Storybook.
+Storybook's WebSocket server has no authentication or access control, so if the dev server is publicly accessible, an attacker can exploit this without any user interaction.
+In the more common local setup, a developer has to visit a malicious website while Storybook is running.

 Advisory: GHSA-mjf5-7g4m-gx5w